 try: print(ourVariable) except: print('Error returned')

-In the above example, we have not declared the variable
+In the above example, we have not declared the Python variable ourVariable, yet we try to use it in our try block.

 Here is the result of our code: